sensordeck/atlas-docs/docs/sensor-synchronization.md

   <img src="/img/Fig 16.png" width="60%" alt="Atlas timing architecture" />
 </p>

-Atlas becomes the **timing distribution hub** for the robot sensor infrastructure.
+Atlas becomes the **timing distribution hub** for the perception sensor infrastructure.

 It can ingest external timing references such as:

 - GNSS PPS
 - system master clock
 - external synchronization controller

-Atlas then redistributes synchronization signals to connected sensors, creating a **shared timing reference** across all devices.
+Atlas then redistributes synchronization signals to connected sensors, creating a **shared timing reference** across the sensor domain.

 ---